 🎯 Navigating the Maze: Dodging the Imitation Traps

 So, is mimetic desire always bad?
 While mimetic desire can lead to conflict and envy, it’s not inherently negative.
-The key is to recognize and harness it constructively.
-Otherwise, you will fall victim to the Diderot Effect unable to distinguish between your wants and needs.
+The key is to recognise and harness it constructively.
+Otherwise, you will fall victim to the Diderot Effect unable to distinguish between your wants and needs or to cargo cult thinking, imitating superficial aspects of successful practices without understanding the underlying principles.

 Girard said that imitation is inevitable.
 While we can’t dodge it entirely, we sure can dance around it.
 Here’s how do you overcome mimetic desires: